vinaykumar231/Kubic/README.md

 - Implemented modal dialogs for adding and editing student data.
 - Ensured proper validation and handling of form submissions.

-These changes enhance the project by providing the ability to efficiently manage student data within the application.

-Fixes #<issue_number> (if applicable)

 Output:-